Raf20076/Lazspell-2-version-2/README.md

 Lazspell-2 version 2 by Raf20076, Poland, 2021

-Lazspell-2 version 2 is an example of a speller which checks spelling in German, English, Spanish, French, Italian, Portugues, Polish and Russian and underline in red colour errors.
+Lazspell-2 version 2 is an example of a checkspeller which checks spelling in German, English, Spanish, French, Italian, Portugues, Polish and Russian and it underlines errors in red colour.

 In this example <b>TRichMemo </b> component was used.